 Radio & TV

-Louise has appeared on BBC TV, ITV, RTÉ, and Al Jazeera English, as well as several BBC Radio 4 programmes including Woman’s Hour, Open Country, Am I Normal?, Inside Science, Archive on 4, and The Long View, as well as World Service Newshour, RTE Radio1, ABC Radio Australia, Radio New Zealand, Newstalk Radio Moncrieff, Monocle24 Radio, BBC Radio Scotland Fred MacAulay Live, Gimlet Media NY, America’s Test Kitchen Radio, and Gastropod, among others.
+Louise has appeared on BBC TV, ITV, RTÉ, and Al Jazeera English, as well as podcasts and BBC Radio, including Woman’s Hour, Open Country, Am I Normal?, Inside Science, Archive on 4, and The Long View, as well as World Service Newshour, RTE Radio1, ABC Radio Australia, Radio New Zealand, Newstalk Radio Moncrieff, Monocle24 Radio, BBC Radio Scotland Fred MacAulay Live, Gimlet Media NY, Gastropod, America’s Test Kitchen Radio and Amazon audible, among others.